Creating the Streets We Want

 Buenos Aires's Bustling Heart

-Calle La Defensa is a memorable street any day—but especially Sunday when crowds gather to walk, shop, dance, eat and have fun interacting with the street performers.
+Calle La Defensa is a memorable street any day—but especially Sundays, when crowds gather to walk, shop, dance, eat and have fun interacting with the street performers.
 Toward the south end of the street is Plaza Dorrego, with a market that includes antiques and locally made souvenirs.

 In Buenos Aires's Palermo Neighborhood, Intersections Become Public Squares

-This intersection in Buenos Aires' Palermo neighborhood (seen here from many angles) holds several lessons for making sure streets serve people on foot, not just motor vehicles.
-The most most important step is expanding the sidewalk to stimulate more life on the corner, which also encourages motorists to drive more safely.
-This extra space allows impromptu socializing and sidewalk cafes to flourish.
 The absence of stoplights and signs at intersections also helps slow down the traffic (as the Dutch traffic engineer Hans Monderman recommended).
 Drivers must come to a stop, taking in all the activity on the street, before pulling into the intersection.
-Entrances to corner buildings are canted at an angle, opening on to both streets at the same time, which adds to the town square feel of the corner.
+Entrances to corner buildings are canted at an angle, opening on to both streets at the same time, which adds to the town square feel of corners.

 Most Parisienne neighborhoods feature streets that function as both main streets and neighborhood squares.
 We highlight three of the most compelling: Rue de Buci, Rue Mouffetard and Rue Montorgueil, each of which illustrates the qualities that make a good street in any community.